PeterCamilleri/CX16/utilities/assist_16/README.md

     .code
       ; stuff omitted.
-      set_var_16 root,root_array       ; Set up the pointer to the base of the array.
+      set_16 root,root_array           ; Set up the pointer to the base of the array.
       ; stuff omitted.
-      dec_zpp_16 root                  ; Decrement the first element of the array.
+      dec_16 (root)                    ; Decrement the first element of the array.

-### dec_zpy_16
-Decrement a 16 bit variable pointed to by a zero page pointer indexed by the Y register.

-*Declaration:*

-    .macro dec_zpy_16 zpy

-*Parameters:*
-* zpy - a pointer in the zero page, indexed by the Y register, that points to a 16 bit variable.
-The Y register needs to be setup by the caller.

-*Notes:*
-* Clobbers the A register, Z and N flags.
-* Page wrap failure if Y == $FF on entry.

 *Example:*